Xtigyro/puppet-docker-swarm-example/README.md

-# Using Puppet to Launch a Docker Swarm Cluster
+# Using Puppet and HashiCorp Consul to Launch a Docker Swarm Cluster

 [Docker Swarm](https://docs.docker.com/swarm/) is part of the official Docker orchestration effort, and allows for managing containers across a